From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Toric Sasaki-Manifolds

 induced by the linear map $\mathbb{R}^m\rightarrow\mathbb{R}^n,\,E_i\mapsto v_i$ taking the $i$th canonical basis vector $E_i\in\mathbb{R}^m$ to the normal $v_i$.
 The kernel $\mathcal{K}$ of \eqref{eq--2.1.tori} is isomorphic to $T^{m-n}\times\Gamma$ ($\Gamma$ some finite Abelian group) and we get

-The group $T^m/\mathcal{K}\simeq T^n$ acts symplectically on $C(M)$ and the image of the moment map is precisely $\mathcal{C}^\vee$ (see \cite{Lerman:2001zua}, theorem 2.18).
-This way, we can express the coefficients $\{\R_i\}$ of the Reeb vector field $\R=\sum_{a=1}^{n}\R_ae_a$, $\{e_a\}\subset\mathcal{C}$ in terms of the charges $\{\omega^{(j)}_i\}^{j=1,\dots,m-n}_{i=1,\dots,m}$ with which the $j$th $S^1\subset\mathcal{K}$ acts on $\mathbb{C}^m$.
-Moreover, note that, for a fixed toric Sasakian manifold $M$, the smooth Sasakian metrics are parametrised by the Reeb $\R\in\mathcal{C}^\circ$ \cite{Martelli:2005tp}.
-Hence, given a cone $\mathcal{C}$, deforming $\R$ in a way that leaves it inside the cone gives again a Sasakian structure on $M$, with a squashed metric.
+The group $T^m/\mathcal{K}\simeq T^n$ acts symplectically on $C(M)$ and the image of the moment map is precisely $\mathcal{C}$ (see \cite{Lerman:2001zua}, theorem 2.18).
+This way, we can express the coefficients $\{\R_i\}$ of the Reeb vector field $\R=\sum_{a=1}^{n}\R_ae_a$, $\{e_a\}\subset\mathcal{C}^\vee$ in terms of the charges $\{\omega^{(j)}_i\}^{j=1,\dots,m-n}_{i=1,\dots,m}$ with which the $j$th $S^1\subset\mathcal{K}$ acts on $\mathbb{C}^m$.
+Moreover, note that, for a fixed toric Sasakian manifold $M$, the smooth Sasakian metrics are parametrised by the Reeb $\R\in\mathring{\mathcal{C}}^\vee$ \cite{Martelli:2005tp}.
+Hence, given a cone $\mathcal{C}^\vee$, deforming $\R$ in a way that leaves it inside the cone gives again a Sasakian structure on $M$, with a squashed metric.
 This deformation of the Reeb will be necessary for regular Sasakian manifolds (cf. $S^5$ in \autoref{sec--5.1}) in order to obtain an equivariant theory after dimensional reduction to the 4d topologically twisted theory.
 The deformation enables us to tune the equivariance parameters in the 4d theory.

-\paragraph{Free $S^1$-Action.} Henceforward, we focus on the \textit{five-dimensional} case, i.e. $n=3$ and the cones $\mathcal{C}^\vee, \mathcal{C}$ are three-dimensional.
+\paragraph{Free $S^1$-Action.} Henceforward, we focus on the \textit{five-dimensional} case, i.e. $n=3$ and the cones $\mathcal{C}, \mathcal{C}^\vee$ are three-dimensional.
 It was mentioned above already that $\R$ is, in general, not generating a free action on $M$.
-Therefore, in order to be able to quotient or reduce along a free $S^1$, we have to find some element $\vec{\X}=\sum_{i=1}^{3}\X_ie_i$ in $\mathfrak{t}_n$ whose orbits are of some period $L$ and form a regular foliation $\mathcal{F}_{\vec{\X}}$ of $M$.
-Its components $\X_i$ are obtained as the solution to the following set of equations (where $v_{m+1}=v_1$):
+Therefore, in order to be able to quotient or reduce along a free $S^1$, we have to find some element $\vec{\X}=\sum_{i=1}^{3}\X_ie_i$ in $\mathfrak{t}_n$ whose orbits form a regular foliation $\mathcal{F}_{\vec{\X}}$ of $M$.
+It is obtained as the solution to the following set of equations (where $v_{m+1}=v_1$):